education programs

 - Help participants take care of their entire family — especially themselves

-NAMI Basics trainings are typically held in the fall, winter, and spring.
-Want to be notified of future trainings?
+NAMI Basics classes are held in person and virtually throughout the year.
+Want to be notified of future classes?
 Sign up here.
 Do you have a question that is not answered here?
 Contact Deb Jurkoic to learn more.

-NAMI Family-to-Family is an evidence-based program that provides participants with a relaxed, trusting and safe environment where they can develop the insight, skills and emotional understanding they need to support the recovery of their loved one.
-This course is free and is open to family members and friends of adults with mental illness.
+NAMI Family-to-Family is a free class open to family members and friends of adults with mental illness.
+It is an evidence-based program that provides participants with a relaxed, trusting, and safe environment where they can develop the insight, skills, and emotional understanding they need to support the recovery of their loved one.

-Family-to-Family teachers are volunteer, illness-experienced family members who have been trained and certified by NAMI NH to teach the course.
-The 8-session course is offered in the spring and fall in communities around the state.
+Family-to-Family education program leaders are volunteer family members with lived experience who have been trained and certified by NAMI NH.
+The 9-session course is offered virtually or in person throughout the year.
 Materials are provided free to participants.

-- how to cope with symptoms, support their loved one in a crisis, promote recovery and manage the stressors that come with the caregiver role
+- How to cope with symptoms, support your loved one in a crisis, promote recovery, and manage the stressors that come with the caregiver role

-NAMI Peer-to-Peer is a free, eight-session educational program for adults with mental health conditions who are looking to better understand themselves and their recovery.
+NAMI Peer-to-Peer is a free, 8-session educational program for adults with mental health conditions who are looking to better understand themselves and their recovery.

-Taught by trained leaders with lived experience, this program includes activities, discussions and informative videos.
-However, as with all NAMI programs, it does not include recommendations for treatment approaches.
+Facilitated by trained education program leaders with lived experience, this program includes activities, discussions, and informative videos.
+NAMI Peer-to-Peer does not include specific recommendations for treatment approaches.

 NAMI Peer-to-Peer helps you: